mattWoolly/aws-cloudformation-web-environment/README.md

 10. Installs Apache web server & installs an index.html page
 11. CloudFormation outputs the public IP where the index.html page can be viewed.

+## To-Do
+* Python utility pulls CloudFormation template from S3.
+This should sync from the local copy.
+I didn't add it to this project since the user won't have write permissions to the S3 bucket used.
+* Clean --create and --delete output
+* Testing is very basic but shows if the stack creation and web server function.
+Moto integration would be nice.

 ## Authors
 Matt Woolly